-Father Paul Shanley had ties to the Archdiocese of Boston, the Diocese of San Bernardino, and Diocese of San Diego.
-According to media reports, more than two dozen survivors have come forward alleging child and adult sexual abuse including oral and anal rape by Father Shanley.
+Fr.
+Paul Shanley had ties to the Archdiocese of Boston, the Diocese of San Bernardino, and the Diocese of San Diego.
+According to media reports, more than two dozen survivors have come forward alleging child and adult sexual abuse including oral and anal rape by Shanley.
 The first known complaint came in 1961 from the parents of a 12-year-old boy.
-Father Shanley denied the allegation and no action was taken.
+Shanley denied the allegation and no action was taken.
 In 1967, another priest alleged that he abused a 16-year-old boy.
-Father Shanley denied abuse.
-Once again, no action was taken.
+Shanley denied the abuse and once again, no action was taken.

 In 1970, he launched “ministry to alienated youth,” and reached out to troubled and vulnerable children, who were often homeless.
-In 1974, Cardinal Humberto Medeiros of the Archdiocese of Boston was notified of a child sexual abuse allegation against Father Shanley, but allowed him to continue in ministry.
-In December 1978, he participated in a gathering promoted as “the first ever semi-public gathering in North America of men who are involved in relationships with male youngsters.”
+In 1974, Cardinal Humberto Medeiros of the Archdiocese of Boston was notified of a child sexual abuse allegation against Shanley but allowed him to continue in ministry.
+In December 1978, he participated in a gathering promoted as “the first-ever semi-public gathering in North America of men who are involved in relationships with male youngsters.”

 “Paul Shanley’s crimes against children were reprehensible.
 No young person should ever have to experience such violations of their safety and dignity,” the Boston Archdiocese said in a statement.